 - When walking on snow or ice, wear shoes or boots with rubber or neoprene soles that offer traction.

-- Please tell the staff if you see a wet or slippery area that could cause someone to fall.
+- Please tell the staff if you see a wet or slippery area, or any hazard that could cause someone to fall.

 - Talk to your child’s doctor, pharmacist, or nurse about medicines that could increase the risk of falls.